Fires set stage for irreversible forest losses in Australia

 The changing landscape has major implications for Australia's diverse wildlife.
 The fires in Eungella National Park, for example, threaten "frogs and reptiles that don't live anywhere else," said University of Queensland ecologist Diana Fisher.

 Fires typically burn through the forest in a patchwork pattern, leaving unburned refuges from which plant and animal species can spread.
-However, the megafires raging in parts of Australia are consuming everything in their path and leaving little room for that kind of recovery, said Griffith University's Kitching.
+However, megafires are consuming everything in their path and leaving little room for that kind of recovery, said Griffith University's Kitching.

-In both Australia and western North America, climate experts say, fires will continue burning with increased frequency as warming temperatures and drier weather transform ecosystems around the globe.
+In both Australia and western North America, climate experts say, fires will continue burning with increased frequency as warming temperatures and drier weather transform ecosystems .

 The catastrophic scale of blazes in so many places offers the "clearest signal yet" that climate change is driving fire activity, said Leroy Westerling, a fire science professor at the University of Alberta.